 H-1B temporary worker status is designated for individuals coming temporarily to the U.S. to work in a specialty occupation.
 A specialty occupation is defined as one that requires “theoretical and practical application of a body of highly specialized knowledge, and attainment of a bachelor's or higher degree, or its equivalent, as a minimum requirement.”
 Further, the U.S. Citizenship and Immigration Services (USCIS), the federal H-1B petition adjudication authority, adds that “the 'degree' means not just any degree, but one in a specific specialty that is directly related to the offered position.”

-The H-1B is an “employer specific” status.
+The H-1B is an 'employer specific' status.
 This means that the H-1B employee may only be paid by the specific H-1B petitioner and only according to the terms in the H-1B application.
 Scholars in H-1B status cannot accept funds from another employer or source other than the employer listed in the H-1B application.
-At Yale, H-1B status is typically used for faculty appointments, and occasionally with prior approval, senior research and M&P positions.
+At Yale, H-1B status is typically used for faculty appointments.

 H-1B status is initially granted for a maximum period of three years and can be extended to a total of six years (regardless of the number of employers).
 Because the application process is lengthy and complex, requesting a full-three year H-1B status (providing the intention is to retain the scholar for that long) is recommended and advantageous.